netxms/netxms-doc/admin/installation.rst

     **Tomcat**

-    Debian default is /usr/share/tomcat9/lib.
+    Debian and Ubuntu default is /usr/share/tomcat9/lib.
 Other versions and Linux distribution may have different location.

     **Oracle Weblogic**